mackenzieleach/screwthereview/README.md

-# Screw the Review: Taste Something New
+# Screw the Review: Experience Something New
 CSE 403: Software Engineering
 University of Washington